Nemikolh/typesafe-schema/README.md

 Typesafe-schema provide more type safety if your TypeScript `strict` flag is set to `true` in your `tsconfig.json`.
-You can still use this library without this option, but some schema modifiers such as `Optional` and `Nullable` loose their benefit from a type checking point of view.
+You can still use this library without this option, but some schema modifiers such as `MaybeUndefined` and `Nullable` loose their benefit from a type checking point of view.

 An example is always worth a thousand words: